jiyinbo/currency-converter/README.md

 - User experience can be further improved by automatically detecting their locale and have their currency preselected
 - Dropdowns for selecting currencies can be made searchable
 - Pagination and ability to sort and filter table data can be introduced in other currency conversions table
+- Accessibility and internationalization can come in as improvements also
 - Although rates api used does not make provision for this, flags corresponding to currencies can be added to currency select dropdowns
+- End to end test can also be added to the project

 ## Acknowledgments